AnonymousEmnlp/MRL-CQA/README.md

  ## 4. MAML testing.
   (1).
 Load trained model.
-  The trained models are stored in the folder `MRL-CQA/data/saves/maml_reptile`.
+  The trained models will be stored in the folder `MRL-CQA/data/saves/maml_reptile`.
-  We also saved a trained model `epoch_020_0.784_0.741.zip` in this folder, which could lead to the SOTA result.
+  We have saved a trained model `epoch_020_0.784_0.741.zip` in this folder, which could lead to the SOTA result.
-  We could download the model from the data link.
+  We could download such model from the data link.
-  When testing the model, we could choose a best model from all the saved models, or simply use the `epoch_020_0.784_0.741` model.
+  When testing the model, we could choose a best model from all the models that we trained, or simply use the saved model `epoch_020_0.784_0.741.dat`.

   (2).
 Load the testing dataset.
-  We also processed the testing dataset `SAMPLE_FINAL_MAML_test.question` (which is 1/20 of the full testing dataset) and `FINAL_MAML_test.question` (which is the full testing dataset), and saved them in the folder `MRL-CQA/data/auto_QA_data/mask_test`.
+  We also have processed the testing dataset `SAMPLE_FINAL_MAML_test.question` (which is 1/20 of the full testing dataset) and `FINAL_MAML_test.question` (which is the full testing dataset), and saved them in the folder `MRL-CQA/data/auto_QA_data/mask_test`.
   We could download the files from the data link and put them under the folder `MRL-CQA/data/auto_QA_data/mask_test` in the project.

   (3).
 Testing.